-- Cross-site scripting (XSS) and request forgery (CSRF)
+- Prevent cross-site scripting (XSS) and request forgery (CSRF)

-- Clickjacking (where a site loads another site in an iframe)
+- Eliminate Clickjacking (sites loading another in an iframe)

-- Monitoring of content uploaded to your server by users
+- Helps monitoring of content uploaded to your server by users.

 For novices (or coders in a hurry), this all provides peace of mind.